cgiacomini/vagrant--kubernetes/examples/012-Probes/README.md

 * ***tcpSocket***: verify that a specific socket connecivity ( a port ) is available.
 ## readinessProbe - exec example
-In the following POD the exec command is executed every 5 seconds and the PODD never get ready because the /tmp/noxistsfile never get created.
+In the following POD the exec command is executed every 5 seconds and the POD never get ready because the /tmp/noxistsfile never get created.
 ***001-readiness-probe-exec.yaml***
 ```
 apiVersion: v1